Acumen International stands with Ukraine and the country's people. Join us

 Spotlight on Argentina

 Argentina is a country located in the southern part of South America.
 The eighth-largest country globally, it is the second-largest country in South America after Brazil, and it’s about one-third the size of the United States.
-Argentina is bordered by the Andes Mountains and Chile to the west.
+The Andes Mountains and Chile border Argentina to the west.
 The country is divided into four regions: The Andes, the North, the Pampas, and Patagonia.
 The Pampas is the agricultural heartland.

 • Capital: Buenos Aires

-• Industries: Despite recent economic struggles, Argentina continues to play an essential role within the global economy, especially with regards to its agricultural production.
+• Industries: Despite recent economic struggles, Argentina continues to play an essential role in the global economy, especially with regard to its agricultural production.
 The sector is mainly based on livestock farming, cereal cultivation (wheat, corn, and transgenic soy), citrus fruits, tobacco, tea, and grapes (mostly for the production of wine).

 • Local currency: Argentine peso